narayan-paudel/DSPS_ejones/HW3/README.md

-Created Elliott Jones I worked by myself for this lab
+Created by Elliott Jones I worked by myself for this lab

 I was told this was foolish but my schedule didn't really comply this week so guess I'll just get busy.